ioccc-src/winner/faq.md

 `-Weverything` warns about that would merit a change to your C code; often, however, it is not even possible to fix let alone is it worth it.
 Of course if you're running out of bytes due to rule 2[ab] one might not have much choice.
-This is something that obfuscators simply sometimes have to deal with!
+This is something that obfuscation authors simply sometimes have to deal with!

 If you try to minimize the number of `-Wno-foo` options needed with `-Weverything`, please mention this in your remarks about the entry, as the